 Okay, I know, I know.

 We are totally supposed to be doing that healthy thing now, right?
-It’s resolution time and everyone has sworn off things like, well…like hot cocoa, and here I am declaring that there is a recipe out there that is the absolute best.
+It’s resolution time, and everyone has sworn off something like, well…like hot cocoa, and here I am declaring that there is a recipe out there that is the absolute best.

 Completely unfair to resolutions everywhere.

 It hasn’t snowed at all.
 Not a drop almost all of November and December.
 Then, it is time for the kids to go back to school, and voila!
 Snow.
 Just in time to force us, parents, to make sure all of our kids have their boots, snow pants, mittens for school, and hope (fingers crossed every.day.) they don’t come home missing a glove.

 When I imagine what could have been…many glorious days over break sledding and enjoying tired kids.
 Why are they tired?
 Well because they have been able to get all their energy out on the sledding hill, building snowmen, snowball fights, and fort building.
 Unfortunately, that wasn’t the case because we had no snow at all.
 Only now, when it is difficult, and messy, and makes everything more challenging, the white powder comes down like no tomorrow.

 Oh wow.
 Were we talking about hot cocoa?
 Sorry.
 Back to that.

 So…now that there is some snow, the kids will want to play in it.
 When the kids play in it, they will get cold.
 When they get cold, they will want some hot cocoa.
 When they want hot cocoa, you will have the absolute best recipe on hand to make for them.
 (Anyone with a child born in this decade would realize I was channeling the “When You Give A Moose a Muffin.”
 If you didn’t realize, you need to read them!
 They are hilarious!)